cake-build/cake-vscode/README.md

 * `cake.codeLens.debugTask.logging.browserStdOut`: flag to determine if stdout text from the launching the web browser should be logged to the output window.
 Default value is `false`.

 **Remark**: While the command to debug a task is configurable using the `cake.codeLens.debugTask.program` setting, there is no specific setting for configuring the command to run a task.
-For this case the `cake.taskRunner.buildScript` setting is used (see above).
+For this case the `cake.taskRunner.launchCommand` setting is used (see above).
+In addition, the verbosity used with running a task is controlled via the `cake.taskRunner.verbosity` setting.

 ## Resource Video